sheetal2552/yo-yo/readme.md

 ## About

-`yo-yo` is a modular UI framework, meaning nearly 100% of its source code is requiring other modules (see [`index.js`](index.js)).
+`yo-yo` is a modular UI framework, meaning there isn't much code in this repository, much of the functionality comes from other modules (see [`index.js`](index.js)).
 The goals of `yo-yo` are to choose a good set of default dependencies, document how to use them all together in one place, and use small enough dependencies that you can include a copy of `yo-yo` in standalone UI component modules and publish them to npm.

 You can start by simply doing `require('yo-yo')` but as your app grows will most likely want to choose different tradeoffs ([add or remove dependencies](#modules-that-work-well-with-yo-yo)), and `yo-yo` is designed to let you do that without rewriting all of your code due to API changes, forcing you to use certain dependencies, or making you adopt new coding conventions.